protesilaos/my-website/_commentary/2022-06-09-hubris-not-tolerate-abuse.md

 transgressions of others were trivial.
 I learnt about my mistake the hard way, i.e. by suffering the consequences.
 I now know when enough is enough and when "fuck off" is the right reply.
-True strength lies in the knowledge that your resources are finite---do not waster them.
+True strength lies in the knowledge that your resources are finite---do not waste them.
 Think about hubris very seriously: do not dismiss it as some ancient superstition.